What are the different types of stretching?

 Paul Ingraham of PainScience.com argues that dynamic stretching is not really stretching because it “doesn’t involve elongating muscles to the point of feeling significant tension for several seconds.”

 Regardless of what it’s called, most sports science experts agree that dynamic stretching should be done before a workout rather than static stretching.

 Don’t confuse this with dynamic stretching, even if it overlaps its features with the latter.
 Ballistic stretching involves quick, repetitive, bouncing movements.
 You may have seen this martial artists and gymnasts do this while warming up.
 Another difference is that ballistic stretching uses momentum to increase flexibility.

 Does strength training increase flexibility?

 You probably don’t need to stretch to increase your flexibility!
-A recent review of 11 studies with a total of 452 subjects and found that both strength training and stretching work just as well in increasing joint range of motion.
+A recent review of 11 studies with a total of 452 subjects and found that both strength training and stretching work just as well in increasing range of motion.

 The researchers concluded that strength training and stretching “were not statistically different in [range of motion] improvements” in the short run.